 - Sign up for a free account a Mint.com – you can get a free monthly credit score there and it’ll give you suggestions on how to improve your score.
 Great app overall for managing your money.

 Down Payment & Closing Costs

 Another big step (and one that can take awhile) is to save up for a down payment and closing costs.
-Putting at least 20% will get you a lower rate and lower monthly payment, and can strengthen an offer in a competitive situation.
-Some lenders will allow for less than 20% down (some as low as 3%), but you’ll likely need to pay for private mortgage insurance (PMI).
+Putting at least 20% will get you a lower monthly payment, and can strengthen an offer in a competitive situation.
+Most lenders will allow for less than 20% down (some as low as 3% or less), but you’ll likely need to pay for private mortgage insurance (PMI).
 If you’re getting a gift for part or all of the down payment know that lenders generally want that money already in your account before getting into contract.
 Double check with your lender.

 First Time Homebuyer Programs

 Check to see if you qualify for first time homebuyer programs.
 (Also check here).
 Some offer better rates, help with down payments and more.
 The Oregon Bond is also worth looking into.
 There may be more not listed there — do some research, it’s worth a look!
 Many folks over at Guild Mortgage know about these programs, so it may be worth having a chat with someone there if your lender isn’t familiar.

 When you’re almost ready to start to look at homes, it’s time to get pre-approved!
 You send over a bunch of documents – proof of employment/income and down payment, what debt you have, your tax returns, your current expenses, etc. If approved, the broker or lender sends over a letter saying that as long as this info doesn’t change, we’ll give you a loan for a house worth $X.